LoopKit/looptips/docs/how-to/low-treat.md

 ## Roller Coaster after Low Treatment

-If you are roller coastering BG after treating lows (going low, quick rise from the treatment carbs, then drop again from Loop's high temporary basals during the rise, and then repeating pattern), here are some tips:
+If you are roller coastering glucose after treating lows (going low, quick rise from the treatment carbs, then drop again from Loop's high temporary basals during the rise, and then repeating pattern), here are some tips:

-1. **While treating the low BG**, try setting a temporary [workout override target](overrides.md) of an hour to help keep Loop from aggressively treating a rebound.
+1. **While treating the low glucose**, try setting a temporary [workout override target](overrides.md) of an hour to help keep Loop from aggressively treating a rebound.

 2. **Consider lowering your maximum basal rate** in Loop (within the Delivery Limits setting).
 This will limit Loop's ability to aggressively treat the rebound rise and allow you to work on getting your settings adjusted if needed.